HPInc/Anyware-Certification/README.md

 securely connecting users to their HP Anyware remote desktops, as well as Amazon WorkSpaces and Omnissa Horizon View using the PCoIP and Blast protocols (support for Omnissa Horizon).

-Trusted Zero Clients are designed around strict zero-trust principles, providing extremely secure connections and ensuring device integrity wherever they are deployed.
 Deployments of Trusted Zero Clients are monitored and managed by the Anyware Trust Center, which enforces security and configuration settings for each endpoint device in your deployment.

-The guide explains how to set up, register, and connect to the Trusted Zero Client.
-Key sections of the guide include the system requirements, configuration, and updating of the Trusted Zero Client.
+The Trusted Zero Client Administrator Guide contains key sections such as the **system requirements**, **configuration**, and **updating of the Trusted Zero Client**.

 > [!NOTE]
 > [Anyware Trusted Zero Client Guide Link](https://anyware.hp.com/web-help/trusted-endpoints/trusted-zero-client/current/)